 Like most mosquitoes, both the male and female sip nectar and fruit juices.
 However, with the southern house mosquitoes, only the females take blood from their host.
 Hunting from evening to morning, they target mostly birds but are known to bite humans, as well.
-You can find these mosquitoes in the southern half of the United States laying their eggs on dirty bodies of water.
+You can find these mosquitoes in the southern third of the United States, from southern California to Florida, laying their eggs on dirty bodies of water.

 What do mosquitoes eat?

 Female mosquitoes feed on the blood of humans, animals, and other living creatures.
 Blood provides nutrients to the female mosquitoes’ eggs to help them develop.
 Male mosquitoes, on the other hand, only feed on plants’ nectar.
 When they aren’t reproducing, female mosquitoes also consume nectar.

 How long do mosquitoes live?

 The lifespan of mosquitoes varies by species.
 On average, a mature female mosquito lives about two to three weeks.
 Some subspecies, however, can survive in garages and attics for nearly half a year.
 Contact PURCOR and schedule a mosquito inspection if you suspect these blood-sucking pests have invaded.

 Are mosquitoes dangerous?